 Here’s the recipe for crispy roasted chickpeas, pan-fried and tossed in salt, pepper, and smoky paprika.
 This easy, healthy snack tastes deeply satisfying, and makes a fun topping to hummus, avocado toast, and salad, too.

 Whose heart races with excitement when they hear the word “legume”?
 Nobody.
 (Well, maybe this guy.)
 A lentil or garbanzo bean is not exactly on par with chocolate truffles or a good slice of birthday cake.

 Yet, when done right, beans and legumes make truly satisfying — and even delicious — snacks or meals.
-At the top of my list of great bean recipes is this one for fried crispy chickpeas.
-There are a couple of great recipes out there for something similar — I riffed this one from a Bon Appetit recipe and this one from Food52.
+At the top of my list of great bean dishes is this crispy roasted chickpeas recipe, pan roasted in olive oil and perfectly seasoned.

-When I somehow manage not to eat the entire batch by the handful in one sitting, I add these to salads or sprinkle a few atop avocado or hummus toast.
-The paprika, while optional, adds a satisfying smoky flavor and some color.
+When I somehow manage not to eat the entire batch of fried chickpeas by the handful in one sitting, I add these to salads or sprinkle a few atop avocado or hummus toast.

 - 1 16-ounce can unsalted chickpeas (garbanzo beans), drained

 - 3/4 teaspoon Kosher salt, or to taste

 - Drain and rinse the chickpeas in a colander and spread them to dry on a towel-lined dish or sheet pan in the refrigerator for eight hours, or overnight.

 - Heat the olive oil over medium-high heat in a 10" skillet.
 It should be about a 1/8" layer of oil.
 When the oil is shimmering but not smoking, add the chickpeas to the pan, and spread them to one even layer.
 Reserve the towel-lined dish or pan.PRO TIP: A cast-iron pan will hold the temperature more evenly and steadily than other types.